MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nc-acxcircuit-evt_acx_circuit_composite_circuit_initialize.md

 title: EVT_ACX_CIRCUIT_COMPOSITE_CIRCUIT_INITIALIZE
 ms.date: 08/20/2021
 targetos: Windows
-description: TBD - The EVT_ACX_CIRCUIT_COMPOSITE_CIRCUIT_INITIALIZE callback is used by the driver to allow it to add additional functionality when a composite circuit is initialized using the TBD function is called,  TBD TBD.
+description: The EVT_ACX_CIRCUIT_COMPOSITE_CIRCUIT_INITIALIZE callback is used by the driver to do any initialization of a composite circuit when it is detected and initialized by ACX Manager.
 prerelease: true
 req.assembly:
 req.construct-type: function